pixel

 1/ The leading concave on the nose acts like a mouth and pulls in air below the nose, building up an air cushion to keep the nose afloat.

-2/ The tail concave acts in the same way as a tired-and-tested swallowtail, letting the air out fast and allowing the tail to drop effortlessly.
-PowderHull create a stiffer tail than a swallow which provides more support in tight turns.
+2/ The tail concave acts in the same way as a tired-and-tested swallowtail, quickly releasing air and allowing the tail to drop effortlessly.
+The PowderHull creates a stiffer platform than a swallowtail, providing more stability in tight turns.

 CoreLess